Akhadjon/swift/README.md

 [Think & Build](http://www.thinkandbuild.it) - Tutorials about OS X, iOS and web development
 [Natasha The Robot](http://natashatherobot.com) - Swift tutorials and examples
 [iAchieved.it](http://dev.iachieved.it/iachievedit/) - Software development tips and tricks
-[Metal By Example](http://metalbyexample.com) - High performance graphics and compute programming for iOS
 [Command Shift](http://commandshift.co.uk) - iOS development and other nonsense
 [FlexMonkey](http://flexmonkey.blogspot.com) - Swift and ActionScript tinkering
 [iOScreator](http://www.ioscreator.com) - posts about Objective-C, Swift, Cocoa and developing with Xcode